Hernández strikes out eight; Royals batter Cubs 9-1

 Benintendi helped Kansas City get off to a fast start.
 He singled, advanced on second baseman Matt Duffy’s error and scored on Dozier’s single in the second.
 He added a two-run double in the third against Alec Mills (5-6).

+“I wish I knew,” Whit Merrifield said of the 55-68 Royals’ recent success.
+“If we all knew, we would have been doing this in April and continued it through the course of the year.
+That’s how it goes sometimes.”

-Whit Merrifield’s sacrifice fly and Nicky Lopez’s single extended the lead to 5-0 in the fourth.
+Merrifield’s sacrifice fly and Nicky Lopez’s single extended the lead to 5-0 in the fourth.

 The Cubs got one back in the bottom half, with some help from the Royals.
 Center fielder Michael A. Taylor and right fielder Dozier misplayed Ian Happ’s fly ball into a ground-rule double.
 Both outfielders pursued the ball before it dropped between them.
 Happ scored on Duffy’s single.